rformassspectrometry/metaRbolomics-book/README.md

 Including some active code that is executed upon each build.

-This material, unless excplicitly otherwise stated, is be under CC-BY 4.0 licence.
+This material, unless excplicitly otherwise stated, is CC-BY 4.0 licenced.

+## Docker images

+There is a docker image that contains the build environment to render the book at https://hub.docker.com/repository/docker/sneumann/metarbolomics-book-base

 Also check: